James Henry (footballer)

-James Henry (born 10 June 1989) is an English footballer who plays as a right winger for National League club Aldershot Town where he holds the role of player/first-team coach.
+James Henry (born 10 June 1989) is an English footballer who plays as a right winger for club Basingstoke Town, where he holds the role of player-coach.

 A product of the Reading academy, Henry spent loan spells at Nottingham Forest, AFC Bournemouth, Norwich City, and Millwall (twice), before joining Millwall permanently in 2010.
 He went on to join Wolverhampton Wanderers, helping Wolves to promotion from League One.
 In 2017, he signed for Oxford United, making over 200 appearances for the club and twice finishing a season as their top scorer.
 He joined Aldershot Town in August 2024.

 Club career

 Reading

 Henry was born in Reading.
 He grew up in Woodley, attending Waingels College, and started his playing career at local club Woodley Saints.
 Henry, a right winger who has also played centre midfield, rose through Reading's youth academy and signed a one-year professional contract with Reading in June 2006.
 He missed most of the 2005–06 season with a cruciate knee injury.
 Following limited first-team opportunities during Reading's first season in the Premier League, on 22 March 2007 he joined Nottingham Forest on loan until the end of the 2006–07 season, yet returned to Reading after just three weeks after failing to make an impact.
 Henry played in just one match, coming on as a late substitute.

 Henry finally made his debut for Reading on 24 September 2007, coming on in the 80th minute of a 4–2 home defeat to Liverpool in the third round of the League Cup.

 On 2 November 2007 Henry joined AFC Bournemouth on loan until 8 December (later extended to 3 January 2008), and scored two goals on his debut for the club a day later, in a 2–0 victory at Bristol Rovers.
 He also scored in a 1–1 draw between Bournemouth and Hartlepool.
 He made another loan move on 31 January 2008, this time joining Championship side Norwich City for three months, but the loan was cut short on 17 March 2008 because of Reading's concern at his lack of first-team action with Norwich.

 On 5 March 2008, Henry signed a contract extension with Reading to July 2010.

 Henry scored his first competitive goal for Reading on his full debut, on 12 August 2008, with the opening goal in a 2–1 win over Dagenham and Redbridge in the League Cup first round.
 He scored again in the next round as Reading thrashed Luton 5–1.
 Then in the next round against Stoke City, he scored twice to bring his tally for that League Cup campaign to four.
 The game finished 2–2, however, and Henry missed a vital penalty in the shootout as Reading lost.

 Henry made his full league debut for Reading on 9 December 2008 against Blackpool, replacing the suspended Jimmy Kébé on the right wing.